EladLeev/kafka-config-metrics/README.md

 e.g - `"^(qa-|test-).*$"` - Filter all topics that are starting with `qa` or `test`.

 ### Prometheus Configuration
-When setting this exporter in the Prometheus targets, bare in mind that topic configs are not subject to change that often in most use cases.<br>
+When setting this exporter in the Prometheus targets, bear in mind that topic configs are not subject to change that often in most use cases.<br>
 Setting a higher `scrape_interval`, let's say to 10 minuts, will lead to lower requests rate to the Kafka cluster while still keeping the exporter functional.
 ```
   - job_name: 'kcm'